 Save America Rally

-As the Senate gathered to count the electoral votes under the direction of Mike Pence, the Save the America Rally was well underway.
+As the Senate gathered to count the electoral votes under the direction of Mike Pence, the Save the America Rally was well underway at the Ellipse just south of the White House.
 President Trump and other national figures spoke at the rally in order to persuade voters to do something about the election results.
 Here’s a few noteworthy remarks at the event (WARNING: They are offensive, false, and aggressive in nature):

 - Donald Trump Jr.: “If you’re going to be the zero and not the hero, we’re coming for you and we’re going to have a good time doing it.”